 George Bartman, Vice President, Sales

 Healthcare marketers and media providers are finding new ways to share relevant messages with patients at the point of care through print materials, screens, tablets and more.
 As advertising investment in these channels continues to increase, marketers want assurance about the validity and quality of the campaign results.
-Through the Point-of-Care Communication Council (PoC3), the industry is coming together to set standards to foster greater transparency in point-of-care media.
+Through the Point of Care Marketing Association (POCMA), the industry has come together to set standards to foster greater transparency in point-of-care media.

 An independent, third-party audit brings a higher level of transparency to conversations between advertisers and point-of-care media providers.
 At AAM, we have combined years of print and digital auditing experience to create audits specifically for point-of-care media.